barryclark/jekyll-now/_posts/2019-06-26-visual-numpy.md

 <br />

-There are often cases when we want carry out an operation between an array and a single number (we can also call this an operation between a vector and a scalar), say for example our array represents distance in miles and we want to convert it to kilometers.
+There are often cases when we want carry out an operation between an array and a single number (we can also call this an operation between a vector and a scalar).
+Say, for example, our array represents distance in miles and we want to convert it to kilometers.
 We simply say ```data * 1.6```:

 <div class="img-div-any-width" markdown="0">